pimzand/linux_thermaltake_riing/README.md

     - hot [desired temperature to set lighting to red]
     - target [desired temperature to set lighting to green]

+- temperature2
+  will set lighting to a colour between any two user supplied colours depending on the temperature of the selected sensor
+  - settings:
+    - sensor_name [name of the sensor to get temperature reading from(names can be found by running `sensors` in a terminal)]
+    - cold [desired temperature to set lighting to the corresponding colour]
+    - hot [desired temperature to set lighting to the corresponding colour]
+    - cold_rgb [ the colour to be used for the cold temperature]
+    - hot_rgb [ the colour to be used for the hot temperature]

 - full
   sets lighting to this colour
   - settings: